molbiodiv/gaiatracker/README.md

 ## Starting the service

-use the startup_gaiatracker.sh for starting, so it will restart and continue monitoring, even after crashing.
+use the startup_gaiatracker.sh for starting, so it will restart and continue monitoring, even after unexpected crashes.